crowdin/mobile-sdk-ios/README.md

    ```

    `your_distribution_hash` - when distribution added you will get your unique hash.

-   `path_to_file_with_export_pattern` - files from Crowdin project, translations from which will be sent to the application.
-Example: `"core.strings", "arrays.strings", "core.stringsdict"`

    `target_languages` - target languages are the ones you’re translating to.
 Example: `"fr","uk","de"`